Religion in Estonia: History

-In the 13th century, the Teutonic Knights forced Christianity in Estonia as part of the Livonian Crusade and during the Protestant Reformation, the Estonian Evangelical Lutheran Church became the established church.
+In the 13th century, the Teutonic Knights brought Western Christianity to Estonia as part of the Livonian Crusade and during the Protestant Reformation, the Estonian Evangelical Lutheran Church became the established church.
 Before the Second World War, Estonia was approximately 80% Protestant; overwhelmingly Lutheran, with individuals adhering to Calvinism, as well as other Protestant branches.
 Robert T. Francoeur and Raymond J. Noonan write that "In 1925, the church was separated from the state, but religious instruction remained in the schools and clergymen were trained at the Faculty of Theology at Tartu University.
 With the Soviet occupation and the implementation of anti-Christian legislation, the church lost over two thirds of its clergy.
 Work with children, youth, publishing, and so on, was banned, church property was nationalized, and the Faculty of Theology was closed."
+However, the Lutheran Church retained its legal status as a religious organization during the Soviet years, albeit subject to certain restrictions.
 Aldis Purs, a professor of history at the University of Toronto writes that in Estonia, as well as Latvia, some evangelical Christian clergy attempted to resist the Soviet policy of state atheism by engaging in anti-regime activities such as Bible smuggling.
 The text titled World and Its Peoples: Estonia, Latvia, Lithuania, and Poland, published by the Marshall Cavendish, states that in addition to the Soviet antireligious campaign in Estonia, which mandated the confiscation of church property and deportation of theologians to Siberia, many "churches were destroyed in the German occupation of Estonia, from 1941 through 1944, and in World War II (1939–1945)".
 After the dissolution of the Soviet Union, this antireligious legislation was annulled.

+The Tallinn Revival (Effataa ärkamine) was a religious movement in the former USSR that began in Tallinn in 1977, resulting from successful proselytizing by Charismatics among the congregation of the St. Olaf's Church (representatives of the movement later left the church).

 Modern Estonian Christian theology often revolves around religious rituals rather than trying to preach to or convert Estonians.
 Christian religious workers don't have a large social role in most towns.